gcopoix/makeSD_mist/README.md

   Many cores require special files and folders in the root of the SD-Card for their ROM/Game/... files.
 This makes in my opinion the folder structure a bit messy, especially if we want to have a full core distribution. \
   I would recommend the default root folder of a running core is by default the folder of the core, what would make a modular setup of the SD card much easier. \
   May be somebody (or I myself) finds the time to introduce this feature in the [ARM firmware](http://github.com/mist-devel/mist-firmware).
-- **no mist.ini** \
+- **mist.ini** \
-  Currently the script doesn't create/update [mist.ini](http://github.com/mist-devel/mist-board/wiki/DocIni) file. \
+  Currently the script simply uses the default [mist.ini](https://github.com/mist-devel/mist-binaries/blob/master/cores/mist.ini) from the main repository. \
-  Generating a setup with optimal settings for each core would be a nice additional feature for this script.
+  Generating a configuration with [optimal settings](http://github.com/mist-devel/mist-board/wiki/DocIni) for each core would be a nice additional feature for this script. \
+  Jotego provides a [mist.ini](https://github.com/jotego/jtbin/blob/master/arc/mist.ini) extension for his cores.
 - **Missing Jotego Cores** \
-  Some .mra files in the Jotego repository refer missing .rbf files in the [mist](https://github.com/jotego/jtbin/tree/master/mist) or [sidi](https://github.com/jotego/jtbin/tree/master/sidi) folders. \
+  Some .mra files in the Jotego repository refer missing .rbf files in the [mist](https://github.com/jotego/jtbin/tree/master/mist) or [sidi](https://github.com/jotego/jtbin/tree/master/sidi) folders (->[issue](https://github.com/jotego/jtbin/issues/345)): \
-  I've openend an [issue](https://github.com/jotego/jtbin/issues/345) for that.
+   - `jtaliens.rbf`, `jtsimson.rbf`, `jttmnt.rbf`, `jttwin16.rbf`: \
+      in jotego beta phase, only available via Patreon/GitHub sponsors
+   - `jtoutrun.rbf`, `jtkiwi.rbf`: \
+     not enough ressources with MiST/SiDi
 - **MiSTer support** \
   Need to check the typical **MiSTer** setup and align with this script. \
   Target systems of this script are **MiST** and **SiDi** (much cheaper than MiSTer).

-And: It would be nice if all cores would be built for both **MiST** and **SiDi** as the hardware features are nearly identical \
+It would be nice if all cores would be built for both **MiST** and **SiDi** as the hardware features are nearly identical \
 (Thanks to Jotego for his Arcade repository with all releases for multiple FPGA platforms)

 ## Links